Phenisys/microsoft-teams-observability/README.md

-# MS Teams Observability
+# Microsoft Teams Observability

-The MS Teams Observability Agent provides a smart collector that refines call metadata and service‑health data from Microsoft Graph API.
+The Microsoft Teams Observability Agent provides a smart collector that refines call metadata and service‑health data from Microsoft Graph API.

 It supports exporting enriched observability data to multiple backends including **Dynatrace** and **Splunk**.
 It ships with ready‑to‑use visualizations so you can monitor Teams call quality and service status across your organization.